aboutcode-org/scancode.io/docs/tutorial_web_ui_analyze_docker_image.rst

 .. tip::
     This tutorial is intended for anyone who prefers interacting with a visual interface when working with ScanCode.io.
-If you prefer using the command line, you can check our command line tutorial: :ref:`tutorial_1`.
+If you prefer using the command line, you can check our command line tutorial: :ref:`tutorial_cli_analyze_codebase`.

 .. note::
     This tutorial assumes you have a current version of ScanCode.io installed